csound/manual/README.md

 misc/examples.md
 ```

-The author can also add a link to its opcode notice in one of category notices.
+The author can also add a link to its opcode notice in one of the category notices.